 |Fluctuations||Only the newest items remain in the inventory and the cost is more recent.
 Hence, there is no unusual increase or decrease in cost of goods sold.||Goods from number of years ago may remain in the inventory.
 Selling them may result in reporting unusual increase or decrease in cost of goods.|

 edit What it means

-FIFO stands for First In First Out and is an inventory costing method where the good placed first in an inventory is sold first.
-The recently placed good remains in the inventory at the end of the year.
+FIFO stands for First In First Out and is an inventory costing method where goods placed first in an inventory are sold first.
+Recently-placed goods that are unsold remain in the inventory at the end of the year.

 LIFO stands for Last In First Out.
 It is an inventory costing method where the goods placed last in an inventory are sold first.
-The good placed first in the inventory remains in the inventory at the end of the year.
+The goods placed first in the inventory remain in the inventory at the end of the year.

 edit Example of FIFO and LIFO accounting